awesome-panel/panel-copy-paste/README.md

 As `value` you can use any of the types below.

+- `None`: Will copy as the empty string.
 - `str`: Any String value
-- `DataFrame`: Pandas and Polars dataframes
+- `DataFrame`: Pandas and Polars dataframes will copy as a tab separated csv string.

 More types can be supported.
 Please [create a Feature Request](https://github.com/awesome-panel/panel-copy-paste/issues).